CookedFox/questdb.io/docs/reference/api/ilp/tcp-receiver.md

 - timestamp appears as a column and is also present at the end of the line, the value sent as a field will be used

+With sufficient client-side validation, the lack of errors to the client and confirmation isn't necessarily a concern: QuestDB will log out any issues and disconnect on error.
+The database will process any valid lines up to that point and insert rows.

 ## Commit strategy

 :::note